 A Montessori Education assists the child in becoming a whole integrated human being by the time he/she reaches adulthood.
 It is not about intellectual, academic excellence though that may occur.
 It is about nurturing children who will then become caring members of planet earth, our collective home.
 We believe that our responsibility to our students is to provide them with the necessary tools and environment to experience and discover the joy of learning.

-Dr. Montessori taught “no human being is educated by anyone else–the learner must do his own learning, inspired from within.”
+Dr. Montessori taught that “no human being is educated by anyone else–the learner must do his own learning, inspired from within.”

 Montessorians believe that children need freedom within the guidelines established for them in a properly prepared environment.
 We believe that there should not be pressure placed on the young child to perform and achieve.
-It is the process not the product that is important for young children.
+It is the process, not the product that is important for young children.

 Our philosophy is simply stated by this old Chinese proverb: